Central Vancouver Island, British Columbia, Canada: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Check that you pick the right kind.
-The vast majority of adapters that you can buy are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Check that you choose the correct type.
+Most adapters available online are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most locations.

 Power bank for devices